2018 GPU Hackathons

 For beginners, we recommend starting with OpenACC, but we are open to other GPU programming paradigms (e.g. CUDA, OpenMP4+) for those that have apps that already have some partial GPU port.
 We also host a number of events on programming hybrid architectures.
 Please visit the OLCF training events page for more info.

 Participation in the training event is free of charge.
 The meeting room and lunches, as well as access to the supercomputers throughout the event are offered by participating sites.
 Mentors and learning materials introduced by the instructors are sponsored by participating sites and our partner organizations.

 The Oak Ridge Leadership Computing Facility (OLCF) would like to thank the following organizations for their participation: Pawsey Supercomputing Centre, University of Colorado – Boulder, Brookhaven National Lab, Jülich Supercomputing Centre, Technisch Universität Dresden (TU-Dresden), Swiss National Supercomputing Centre (CSCS), NASA Langley, Stony Brook University, University of Delaware, Cray, NVIDIA, PGI, IBM, arm, Atos,

 Who can I contact for more information or questions?

 Where are these Hackathons being held?

 This year we are partnering with multiple centers to bring hackathons to more locations.
-Three have already been scheduled with more in the works.
-Please see tabs below for details.
+Please see the list above for details.